gamba-dev/gamba_classic/readme.md

 ## Where to get it
+It can be installed through PyPi using the following command;

+`pip install gamba`

 The source code is available at www.github.com/gamba-dev/gamba

-It can be installed through PyPi

-`pip install gamba`

 ## Documentation
 The documentation for gamba is available at [gamba.dev](https://www.gamba.dev)